slackapi/node-slack-sdk/README.md

 Visit the [full documentation](https://slackapi.github.io/node-slack-sdk) for all the lovely details.

 So you want to build a Slack app with Node.js?
 We've got you covered.
 This package is aimed at making building Slack apps ridiculously easy.
-This package will help you build on all aspects of the Slack platform, from dropping notifications in channels to fully interactive bots.
+It helps you build on all aspects of the Slack platform, from dropping notifications in channels to fully interactive bots.

 ## Requirements

-This package supports node starting from major **version 0.12 and later**.
+This package supports Node v6 and higher.
 It's highly recommended to use [the latest LTS version of node](https://github.com/nodejs/Release#release-schedule), and the documentation is written using syntax and features from that version.

 ## Installation